 James Romberger recently earned an AA in Theatre from BMCC and a BA in Visual Arts from Columbia University.
 He has been a gallerist and curator and his pastel drawings are in the collections of the Metropolitan and other museums.
 He has been a contributor to World War 3 Illustrated since the 3rd issue in 1982.
 He has drawn graphic novels for Vertigo/DC, including Seven Miles a Second, with David Wojnarowicz and Marguerite Van Cook (1996), The Bronx Kill, with Peter Milligan (2010), and Aaron and Ahmed, with Jay Cantor and José Villarrubia (2011).
 He is compiling a comprehensive study of Jim Steranko’s comics and writes on art and comics for the Hooded Utilitarian.

-- The Fall of Superheroes
+- The Trick of “Overcompensating”

-- Utilitarian Review 9/27/14
+- Utilitarian Review 12/13/14

 From the Archive